Alexander Nevsky Church, Copenhagen: History

+The parish is under the jurisdiction of the German Diocese of the Russian Orthodox Church Outside of Russia (ROCOR).
+Metropolitan Mark (Arndt) of Berlin and Germany is the current parish rector.

 Architecture

 The exterior of the church is dominated by the three onion domes which top the gable facing the street.
 The design takes its inspiration from 17th century Muscovite architecture.
 The facade is executed in red and grey bricks with sandstone ornamentations.
 High on the facade, in a niche above the bells, is an icon of Alexander Nevsky, the church's patron saint, painted by Fyodor Bronnikov.